ricardomm7/leaflink/docs/sprintA/us008/01.requirements-engineering/Readme.md

 ### 1.3.
 Acceptance Criteria

 * **AC1:** The system should generate a list of vehicles that are due for a check-up based on their maintenance/checkup frequency and current kilometers.
-* **AC2:** The list should include relevant information such as vehicle ID, brand, model, and current kilometers.
+* **AC2:** The list should include relevant information such as vehicle ID/VIN, brand, model, and current kilometers.
 * **AC3:** The list should be easily accessible to the Facilities Manager.
 * **AC4:** The system should allow filtering or sorting options for the list based on different criteria, such as vehicle brand or check-up due date.